sdiehl/stephendiehl.com/posts/ghc_02.md

 1. **HsType** - Frontend type annotation.
 1. **Pat** - Pattern match in a case statement or toplevel binding.

-There are many times of [identifiers](https://downloads.haskell.org/~ghc/7.10.3/docs/html/libraries/ghc-7.10.3/Var.html#t:Var) used in different phases of compilation.
+There are many variants of [identifiers](https://downloads.haskell.org/~ghc/7.10.3/docs/html/libraries/ghc-7.10.3/Var.html#t:Var) used in different phases of compilation.
 In order of generality:

 1. **OccName** - Simplest name used, it holds the names as strings with the namespace that the name came from and position.
 1. **RdrName** - Is the type of names that come directly from the parser.
-Contains information whether thane is unqualified or qualified (with module name).
+Contains information whether the name is unqualified or qualified (with module name).
 1. **Name** -  Is the type of names that have had their scoping and binding resolved.
 They have an OccName but also a Unique that disambiguates Names
 1. **Var** - Is the type of names that not only have a Name but also a Type.
 Vars are either global or local.